 - 300mls of cold water

-- Half a teaspoon of Worcestershire Sauce
+- Half a teaspoon of vegan Worcestershire Sauce (if you’re not veggie or vegan, you can just use regular Worcestershire sauce)

 - 3 heaped teaspoons of gravy granules

 - A good pinch of mustard powder

 - Put a pan over a medium/high heat and add the oil and onions.
 Cook until translucent. – Pic 1

 - Add the carrots, parsnip and celery and cook for 5 mins until the veg has started to soften. – Pic 2

 - Add the rest of the ingredients, mix well and bring to the boil.

 - Turn the heat down slightly, cover and simmer for about 20 mins, stirring regularly.
 It will darken a little and thicken. – Pic 3